 Temporary variables store any text or numeric data for re-use in one or multiple phrases.
 If content is empty, the temporary variable is not deleted but emptied to allow you checking this state with the conditional statement macro.

-Temporary variables are deleted on program exit.
+Temporary variables contents will be deleted on program exit.

 Unlike the macro function to create/alter a phrase, temporary variables do not trigger a write operation of the phrase file.